halkait7/allyst/README.md

 **TL;DR:** Free for personal use, commercial use requires permission.

-## Disclaimer
+## ⚠️ Important Disclaimers

-- This is an unofficial tool and is not affiliated with Roblox Corporation
+### Security Warning
+- **Your Roblox cookie is equivalent to your password**
+- Never share your cookie with anyone
-- Use at your own risk and in accordance with Roblox Terms of Service
+- Use this tool at your own risk
 - We are not responsible for any account actions taken by Roblox

-- Always keep your account credentials secure
+### Legal Notice
+- This is an **unofficial tool** and is **not affiliated with Roblox Corporation**
+- Use in accordance with Roblox Terms of Service
+- We make no warranties about the safety or legality of this tool
+- By using this tool, you accept all risks

+### Privacy & Data
+- Your cookie is stored **locally in your browser only**
+- We **never** send your cookie to our servers
+- All API requests go **directly to Roblox**
+- We do not collect, store, or transmit your personal data
+- Open-source code available for verification

+### Recommendations
+- ✅ Use on a trusted device
+- ✅ Log out when finished
+- ✅ Review the open-source code before use
+- ❌ Don't use on public/shared computers
+- ❌ Don't share your cookie with anyone

 ## Documentation